 - Event Slot Limit: Enter the maximum number of registrants allowed for the event/shift.
 Generally this should be greater than zero; otherwise the event will be listed as "Full."
-To disable self-registration entirely, select the 'No' option under Allow users to self-register (the event will be listed but will have no Sign Up button, allowing manual registration by admins only).
+To deactivate self-registration entirely, select the 'No' option under Allow users to self-register (the event will be listed but will have no Sign Up button, allowing manual registration by admins only).

-- Self-Registration Cut-off: Selecting an option other than 'No cut-off,' disables the Sign Up button a selected amount of time before the event starts, while the second option disables the Cancel button for registered users a selected amount of time before the event starts.
+- Self-Registration Cut-off: Selecting an option other than 'No cut-off,' deactivates the Sign Up button a selected amount of time before the event starts, while the second option deactivates the Cancel button for registered users a selected amount of time before the event starts.
 If your organization will allow walk-ins to check themselves in with Kiosk, we recommend against using the Self-Registration Cutoff option (leave on default).

-- Event Visibility: Selecting to 'Hide this event...' makes the event invisible to anyone who doesn't see a Sign Up button (either because the event is full, all of its slots are reserved, or the Sign Up button is disabled).
+- Event Visibility: Selecting to 'Hide this event...' makes the event invisible to anyone who doesn't see a Sign Up button (either because the event is full, all of its slots are reserved, or the Sign Up button is deactivated).